Research

 Hybridizable discontinuous Galerkin methods (HDG) lie in between the two most important groups of finite element-type methods: (1) conforming/mixed methods and (2) discontinuous Galerkin (DG) methods.
 This enables HDG to combine the many advantages from these two groups.

-Despite the many advantages of HDG methods, their analysis was also separated into two groups: for those more alike mixed methods, they were analyzed similar to the classical analysis of mixed methods, by the so-called projection-based analysis; on the other hands, for those more alike nonconforming/DG methods, they were analyzed by ad-hoc approaches.
-This separation of analysis has several undesired consequences: (1) Those ad-hoc analysis is not as concise and simple as the projection-based analysis, (2) Ad-hoc analysis becomes difficult for complicated problems (e.g., time-dependent problems, coupling problems), (3) Analysis is hard to reuse because of the separation.
+Despite the many advantages of HDG methods, their analysis was also separated into two groups: for those more alike mixed methods, they were analyzed similar to the classical analysis of mixed methods, by the so-called projection-based analysis; on the other hand, for those more alike nonconforming/DG methods, they were analyzed by ad hoc approaches.
+This separation of analysis has several undesired consequences: (1) Those ad hoc analyses are not as concise and simple as the projection-based analysis, (2) Ad hoc analysis becomes difficult for complicated problems (e.g., time-dependent problems, coupling problems), (3) Analysis is hard to reuse because of the separation.